hri23/base-structure-for-rn-app/README.md

 # base-structure-for-rn-app

-This repos consist of some basic modules and code structure for React native apps
+This repo consist of some basic modules and code structure for React native apps